manuelprojects/cordova-plugin-adsvp/README.md

 You can play a video withouts controls for the user with a timer for force the user see the video.

-This plugin provides a the access to the player using `cordova.plugins.AdsVP.play()`.
+This plugin provides a the access to the player using `cordova.plugins.AdsVP.play()`

     `cordova.plugins.AdsVP.play( "http://myvideo.com/video.mp4,
         successCallback(s),